HR Hub

 The new duty extends to sexual harassment occurring ‘in the course of employment’.
 This covers sexual harassment occurring within the workplace, but it also covers harassment occurring at work-related events such as conferences or leaving drinks.
 The duty therefore requires employers to anticipate the situations when workers might be exposed to sexual harassment and take action in advance to prevent it from happening.

 The original drafting of the Bill stipulated that an employer would have to take ‘all’ reasonable steps.
 However during the Bill’s passage through the House of Lords the word ‘all’ was dropped, arguably a lower threshold.
-The new Labour government has promised to strengthen the duty by reinstating the requirement for all reasonable steps to be taken.
-This however would need an amendment to the Act, and it is not yet known when this change will be made.
+This will change once the Employment Rights Bill comes into force when the word 'all' will be reinstated into the legislation.

 25% uplift